EricGebhart/Simple_Process_REPL/README.md

     pip install Simple_Process_REPL

-This is a stupid simple, configurable, Extensible, application interface.
-You will need to install dialog. tkinter is coming probably.
+You will also need to install dialog. tkinter is coming probably.

 on Arch Linux